BigelowLab/cs2018/README.md

 *\* This is a living document and will be updated with changes and clarifications (both in-line and in the FAQ section).*

 ## High performance computing lead
 Bigelow has a 470 core and ~4TB memory high performance computing cluster.
 In the past few years, the demand for our HPC has increased and so have our avialable computing resources.
-This year's intern will improve our use of Ansible for HPC management, help science staff utilize the HPC, and create and maintain HPC documentation.
+This year's intern will:
+- improve our use of Ansible for HPC management
+- help science staff utilize the HPC
+- write custom utilities to help manage the HPC environment
+- tweak the PBS pro configuration to fit our needs
+- create and maintain HPC documentation

 This is more of a system administraion role that requires software development skills and experience with linux.

 ## Recommended skills/experience
 - Scripting language (e.g. bash, R, python)